All The Solar And Lunar Eclipses In 2024 To Watch Out For

 In this case, the eclipse is extremely subtle, making it considerably more difficult to observe with the naked eye than a total or partial eclipse.
 The Moon doesn’t enter the dark zone of the shadow, called the umbra.
 One cannot see a dark bite being taken out or witness a few fleeting minutes of totality.
 Keen Space observers can, at the most, make out a mild dark shade on the Moon’s surface at mid-eclipse.

 The eclipse will be visible from both North and South America.
-The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (10:21 am IST) and leave at 5:35 am EDT (3.05 pm IST).
+The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (12:51 pm HKT) and leave at 5:35 am EDT (5.35 pm HKT).

 Total solar eclipse

-“Weather permitting, the first location in continental North America that will experience totality is Mexico’s Pacific coast at around 11:07 am PDT (11:37 pm IST),” states NASA.
+“Weather permitting, the first location in continental North America that will experience totality is Mexico’s Pacific coast at around 11:07 am PDT (02:07 am HKT),” states NASA.
 The path of totality (trajectory of the total eclipse) will then cross several US and Canadian states, such as Texas, Oklahoma, Arkansas, Missouri, Tennessee, Kentucky and Illinois, along with Ontario, Québec, New Brunswick, Prince Edward Island and Nova Scotia.

-The partial solar eclipse will begin at 3:42 pm UTC (9:12 pm IST), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (1:16 am IST).
+The partial solar eclipse will begin at 3:42 pm UTC (11:42 pm HKT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (3:46 am HKT).

 Total solar eclipses occur when the Moon completely blocks the view of the Sun’s disk from the Earth.
 During this time, the sky will turn dark as if it were dawn or dusk.
 With clear weather conditions, people along the ‘path of totality’ might be able to see the solar corona (the outermost part of the Sun’s atmosphere), which generally remains obscured by the bright face of the Sun.